Prenatal yoga

 Prenatal yoga is a safe form of exercise for most mums-to-be and may have benefits ranging from lowering stress levels, reducing the risk of certain health issues, developing muscle strength, flexibility and balance, and learning breathing and relaxation techniques all of which could be useful during pregnancy, labour and beyond.

-To help ensure you and your foetus are as safe as possible as you practice prenatal yoga, keep these guidelines in mind:
+If you’re asking ‘is yoga safe during pregnancy’, the tips below can help you practise pregnancy yoga exercises more comfortably.
+To help ensure you and your foetus are as safe as possible, keep these guidelines in mind:

-• Talk to your midwife and/or doctor.
-Check that the prenatal yoga classes you’re interested in are safe for you.
+Talk to your midwife and/or doctor.
+Check that pregnancy yoga is safe for you, especially if you have any conditions or complications.

-• Stay well-hydrated and cool.
-Avoid strenuous or ‘hot’ yoga sessions during pregnancy, and drink plenty of water to avoid becoming dehydrated.
+Stay well-hydrated and cool.
+Avoid strenuous or hot yoga and drink water regularly to help prevent dehydration.

-• Be gentle and pace yourself.
-During your prenatal yoga session, if you can’t speak as you normally would without losing your breath, then you should slow down.
-If you feel uncomfortable, don’t hesitate to release a pose and relax.
-Don’t be afraid to ask your instructor for alternatives if a particular pose is uncomfortable or too difficult.
+Be gentle and pace yourself.
+If you cannot speak normally without losing your breath, slow down.
+If a pose feels uncomfortable, release it, rest, and ask for an alternative.
+Don't be afraid to ask your instructor for alternatives if a particular pose is uncomfortable or too difficult.

 In Summary